tmhglnd/mercury-engine/README.md

 ### Resume, evaluate and silence

 Resume the transport and start the webaudio.
-This has to be done from a user interaction (click/key) to allow sound to play from the browser window.
+This has to be done from a user interaction (click or keypress) to allow sound to play from the browser window.

 ```js
 Engine.resume();